Smart Living Tips

 1.5 Plant trees on the south side

 Deciduous trees planted on the south side (in northern lattitudes) shade the house in summer, reducing air conditioning demand and allow the sun to warm up the house in winter when they shed leaves.
+Plant trees that are native to your area.

 1.6 Install a clothesline in your garage